benoitvallon/titlecase-french/README.md

 - Words after the quote are in uppercase if the word before the quote is:
     - *d', l'*

+## Uppercase with accent

+- Replaced uppercase letter with accent are:
+    - *À, Â, Ä, É, È, Ê, Ë, Ç, Î, Ï, Ô, Ö, Û, Ü, Ù*

 # Samples of converted titles